Corporate governance and directors' duties in the UK (England and Wales): overview

 Duties and liabilities

-For many listed companies, the Governance Code provides guidance.
-A Main Principle recommends a clear division of responsibilities at the head of the company between running the board and executive responsibility for running the company's business, with no individual having unfettered powers of decision.
-The related Code Provision provides that the chairman and chief executive should be different people.
+The Corporate Governance Code provides guidance on the separation of responsibilities for directors of listed companies.
+For example, the Corporate Governance Code recommends that no one individual should have unfettered powers of decision, and that there should be a clear division of responsibilities at the head of the company between the running of the board and the executive responsibility for running the company's business.
+The Corporate Governance Code therefore provides that the roles of chairman and chief executive should not be exercised by the same individual.

 Appointment of directors